nictuku/roachy/README.md

 3. Tuned my vim settings thanks to `proton`
 4. Tuned stream settings again to fix the fonts.
 Solution: don't downscale the video.
 5. created the table
+6. Made basic log insertion work!
+7. Working on a geoDB integration so we can show a map of users querying the DHT